Video leaves fans of top dancehall artiste asking questions Loop Jamaica

-He is regarded as one of the top entertainers in dancehall music today but did you know that before entering into a life of music this artiste had other intentions.
+He is regarded as one of the top entertainers in dancehall music today but did you know that before entering into a life of music this artiste had other ambitions?

 Can you guess the artiste?